At week 10, the most critical stage is now over. It’s the end of the embryonic period and the start of the fetal stage.

 The yolk sac, which provided your baby with nutrients before the placenta developed, is now beginning to shrink.

-If you’re growing a baby boy, #baby ’s testes start producing the hormone testosterone right about now.
+If you’re growing a baby boy, Your Child’s testes start producing the hormone testosterone right about now.